Olivia Munn Wears Sexy Low-Cut Glam Jumpsuit For MTV Movie And TV Awards

 The Sun put Munn on their best-dressed list for the MTV event, noting that her jumpsuit with red fringe was custom made by Galvan.
 Olivia added Christian Louboutin heels to the stunning outfit and had her nails painted to match the color of her jumpsuit.
 The actress kept her hair in simple waves and went low-key on the accessories, carrying a gold clutch bag and wearing a few rings.

-Munn’s History Channel show SIX is airing Season 2 right now and Olivia was added as a season regular for this second round of episodes.
+Munn’s History Channel show SIX is airing Season 2 right now, and Olivia was added as a season regular for this second round of episodes.
 The actress also has numerous projects in development right now.
-Her IMDb page notes that fans will be seeing her in several shows or movies in the next year or two, and that list currently includes a rumored X-Men: Dark Phoenix as well as a pilot for a new television show titled The Rook.
+Her IMDb page notes that fans will be seeing her in several shows or movies in the next year or two, and that list currently includes a rumored X-Men: Dark Phoenix role as well as a pilot for a new television show titled The Rook.

 Most seem to think that Olivia Munn’s sexy low-cut jumpsuit from the MTV Movie and TV Awards was a big hit.
-The actress knows how to glam it up for the red carpet and her fans will be anxious to see what she steps out in next.
+The actress knows how to glam it up for the red carpet, and her fans will be anxious to see what she steps out in next.